 These molecules are small enough that you can do full optimizations in both gas phase and water (use either AM1 or PM3 with the C-T model; it gives more negative, and therefore better, energies.)
 Interestingly, the energy of the pyridinol is strongly dependent upon the orientation of the O-H bond; syn- to N is lower than anti-.
 (Why?)

 In principle, solvation energies calculated by the Cramer-Truhlar method are transferable from semi-empirical to ab initio structures.
 In this case, one should optimize the geometry with the appropriate ab initio basis set, and then do single point AM1 calculations using the ab initio geometry to evaluate the solvation energy.
 The result can then be applied to the ab initio energy.
 (This approach is now implemented automatically in Spartan ab initio calculations.)

-GAUSSIAN implements a variety of SCRF (Self-Consistent Reaction Field) solvation models.
+GAUSSIAN provides a variety of SCRF (Self-Consistent Reaction Field) solvation models.